Notable People

 Why he matters now

-By April 30, 2026, Doctor Mike had become one of the clearest examples of how professional authority survives online by learning performance without fully giving itself over to it.
+Doctor Mike has become one of the clearest examples of how professional authority survives online by learning performance without fully giving itself over to it.

 He is not the only physician on the internet, and not every big platform teaches people much.
 His significance is that he helped establish health literacy as something that could compete in the attention economy without giving up the idea that facts still matter.
 He made medical communication into a first-order public activity.